 In order to be able to offer you credit facilities we are registered under the Consumer Credit Act and our Licence Number is 464778.

-We normally accept payment by bank transfer, cash or any of the major debit/credit cards.
+We accept payment by bank transfer, cash or any of the major debit/credit cards.

-You may be able to spread your payments through instalment schemes or a credit scheme that we have arranged with a third party finance provider.
+You may be able to spread your payments through installment schemes or a credit scheme that we have arranged with a third party finance provider.
+We may receive commission for providing this service.
 We will give you full information about your payment options and details of the interest payable when we discuss your insurance in detail.

-For certain types of insurance we may ask you to sign a form granting us authority to retain documents such as Motor Certificates until full payment has been received.
+For certain types of insurance we may ask you to sign a form granting us authority to retain documents such as your Certificate of Motor Insurance until full payment has been received.
 In these circumstances we will provide you with any documents that you are required to have by law.

 Under the terms of our Client Bank Account (which has been set up in accordance with strict rules laid down by the Financial Conduct Authority), we are required to inform you that we may use your individual premium to settle premiums due under other policies (including those payable by other clients).
 We are the Agent of insurers for the purpose of collection of certain premiums.